Google Pixel 9a review: The Energizer Pixel

 Let's get the obvious stuff out of the way: the Pixel 9a gets seven years of OS updates and security patches, leaving behind most mid-range phones with two or three OS versions at most.

-Gemini is the star of the show, and when I put my Pixel 9 and 9a side-by-side and had them perform AI tasks, the 9a was identically speedy and proficient thanks to the Tensor G4.
+Gemini is the star of the show.
+When I put my Pixel 9 and 9a side-by-side and had them perform AI tasks, the 9a was identically speedy and proficient.

-That held true when Gemini 2.0 Flash described fun manatee facts and the history of pizza-making, when I used Magic Editor to add fun backgrounds to boring selfies, when Pixel Studio generated silly Android mascot images, and when I held conversations with Gemini Live.
+Gemini 2.0 Flash described fun manatee facts and the history of pizza-making.
+Magic Editor added fun backgrounds to boring selfies.
+Pixel Studio generated silly Android mascot images.
+And I held conversations with Gemini Live.
+There wasn't any noticeable difference.

 Pixel Studio on the Google Pixel 9a, showing an AI-generated image of a koala, sloth, and snail racing each other.